openandclose/tosixinch/docs/options.rst

     If `force_download <#confopt-force_download>`__ is ``False`` (default),
     the program skips downloading if the file already exists.

-    TODO:
-        So the program does nothing about ``iframe`` inline sources.
-        Downloading and rendering are done by converters, but we can't apply our css rules
-        (They are different domains).

 .. confopt:: force_download \*

     | (``False``)